 Single-use, disposable plastic bags are a major source of lingering litter and pollution in our environment.
 These bags don’t break down, are extremely difficult to recycle, and can only be “reused” once before being tossed out.
 In fact, most are used just once to carry goods from the store to home.

 Unfortunately, education campaigns aren’t enough to help persuade people to change their habits.
 Voluntary reduction campaigns haven’t been effective in reducing people’s reliance on single-use disposable bags.
 Just like seat-belt and smoking laws, sometimes it’s necessary to pass regulations to help change habits.

 That said, a plastic bag law shouldn’t be the end goal.
-Instead it should be part of a broader educational campaign to encourage the use of reusable bags and rethink our reliance on single-use diposables.
+Instead, it should be part of a broader educational campaign to encourage the use of reusable bags and rethink our reliance on single-use disposables.

 For more information on plastic bags and their impact on the environment, see the Resources Section of How to Pass a Plastic Bag Ban: 8 Key Lessons

 How Do I Pick up Dog Poop?
 Kitty Litter?

 This is one of the most frequently asked questions.
 The issue is that many of us don’t – and shouldn’t have to – purchase bags for poop pickup.
 So we end up using plastic bags from the store.
 What’s the option when those bags are banned?

 If you take a moment to look around your home, you’ll quickly discover that you already have quite a few plastic bags.
 I list here some no (additional) cost options for picking up the poop, or other messy things:

 - newspaper bags

 - cotton ball bags